American Indian Movement: 1950s

-Preceding the Indian Termination Policies, an official policy directive of the United States government from 1940 to the early 1960s and directed by multiple executive administrations (both Democrat and Republican), uranium mining operations were established across Navajo tribal lands.
-These often offered the only available employment in isolated areas to the Navajo people.
-Although Navajo workers were initially enthusiastic about employment, the U.S. government appears to have been aware of the harmful risks associated with uranium mining since the 1930s, and neglected to inform the Navajo communities.
-In addition, the majority of Navajo workers did not speak English.
-They had no understanding of radiation, nor a translation for the word in their language.
+A U.S. government policy directive from 1940 to the early 1960s, under multiple executive administrations (both Democrat and Republican), led to the establishment of uranium mining operations across Navajo tribal lands.
+These operations often provided the only employment opportunities for Navajo people in isolated areas, and Navajo workers were initially enthusiastic about employment.
+The U.S. government, though, appears to have known about the harmful risks associated with uranium mining since the 1930s but neglected to inform the Navajo communities.
+In addition, most Navajo workers did not speak English.
+They had no knowledge of radiation, nor a translation for the word in their language.

-Both the open and other, now abandoned, uranium mines have continued to poison and pollute land, water and air of Navajo communities today.
-Even after environmental laws were passed and the dangers assessed, clean-up has been slow.
-The Navajo people believed that the federal government has violated the Treaty of 1868 by these results; the Bureau of Indian Affairs was assigned to care for Navajo economic, educational, and health services.
+Both the open and other now abandoned uranium mines continue to poison and pollute the land, water, and air of Navajo communities today.
+Clean-up has been slow even after environmental laws were passed and the dangers assessed.
+As a result, the Navajo people believe that the federal government has violated the Treaty of 1868, which assigned the Bureau of Indian Affairs to provide services that safeguard their health.

 1960s

-On March 6, 1968, President Johnson signed Executive Order 11399, establishing the National Council on Indian Opportunity (NCIO).
-President Johnson said "the time has come to focus our efforts on the plight of the American Indian", and NCIO's formation would "launch an undivided, Government-wide effort in this area".
-Johnson tried to connect the nation's trust responsibility to the tribes and nations to contemporary issues for African-American civil rights, an area with which he was much more familiar.
+On March 6, 1968, President Lyndon B. Johnson signed Executive Order 11399, establishing the National Council on Indian Opportunity (NCIO).
+President Johnson said, "[T]he time has come to focus our efforts on the plight of the American Indian," and NCIO's formation would "launch an undivided, Government-wide effort in this area."
+Johnson tried to connect the nation's trust responsibility to the tribes and nations to contemporary African American civil rights issues, an area with which he was much more familiar.